The Very Reverend Ronald Selby Wright, 1908-1995

 [used under Common licence from the National Portrait Gallery]

-Ronald was a Glaswegian, born in 1908, who came to Edinburgh for his university and vocational training and, by and large, stayed put.
-After his training he spent a year in St Mungo’s Cathedral in Glasgow and was then appointed Assistant Minister at the Canongate Church in 1937.
-This rundown church, nestling in the heart of an area of high deprivation, was where Selby Wright was to practice as a minister for the next forty years.
+Born in 1908, Ronald was a Glaswegian, though he never regarded himself as such since he moved to Edinburgh aged three.
+He attended university and vocational training in the city and, by and large, stayed put thereafter.
+After his training he spent a brief spell in St Mungo’s Cathedral, Glasgow, and was then appointed Assistant Minister at Edinburgh's Canongate Church in 1937.
+This rundown church, nestling in the heart of an area of high deprivation, was where Selby Wright was to practise as a minister for the next forty years.

 St Giles and the Canongate Boys' Club

 At Canongate Church Selby Wright was faced with a host of deep-rooted problems: the fabric of the church itself required significant restoration and the area it was located in was hardly awash with cash; additionally, many of the youths of the area were raised in the destructive grip of poverty.
 That Selby Wright found the means to tackle both problems, in addition to a host of additional ones, was a tribute to his doggedness, ability and Christian care.